What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-UA-DETRAC \cite{UA-DETRAC} is a representative of vehicle detection and tracking dataset applied in traffic congestion classification to overcome the low resolution of traffic surveillance videos.
-It \href{https://www.kaggle.com/datasets/dtrnngc/ua-detrac-dataset}{provides} 140,131 frames captured by Canon camera at 24 different locations, 3 types of traffic scenes, and 4 illumination conditions, making it valuable for developing and evaluating traffic congestion classification algorithms.
+\paragraph{\textbf{UA-DETRAC:}} UA-DETRAC \cite{UA-DETRAC} is a representative dataset originally designed for vehicle detection and tracking.
+It \href{https://www.kaggle.com/datasets/dtrnngc/ua-detrac-dataset}{provides 140,131 frames} captured with the Canon camera in 24 locations at Beijing and Tianjin in China, covering 3 traffic scene types (highway, traffic crossings, and T-junctions), and 4 illumination conditions.
+UA-DETRAC is valuable for developing and evaluating traffic congestion classification algorithms, specially for addressing the low resolution of traffic surveillance videos.
 Meanwhile, compared to vehicle-mounted cameras that suffer from a limited field of view and significant blind spots when recording in congested scenes, elevated camera views provide superior coverage \cite{UA-DETRAC}.
+Although the raw images offer clear advantages, domain-shifted labels introduce both feasibility and challenges.
 As shown in Fig.~\ref{fig:congestion_datasets_comparison}, static cars (e.g., cars parked on the road side) are not annotated and thus are reasonably not a factor affecting road congestion.
-Although the inherent annotation (in bounding boxes) created for four classes of vehicles only complies with the dominant role of vehicles in traffic congestion, the impacts of other road users (e.g., motorcycles) are overlooked.
-Furthermore, several strategies can be considered to overcome the lack of dedicated labels for traffic congestion classification during the cross-domain application.
+However, on the other hand, although the inherent annotation (in bounding boxes) created for four classes of vehicles only complies with the dominant role of vehicles in traffic congestion, the impacts of other road users (e.g. motorcycles) are overlooked.
+In this context, several strategies can be adopted to address the lack of dedicated labels during the cross-domain application.
 Firstly, proxy metrics can be derived from the existing spatial annotations and might combine classic traffic flow factors (e.g., vehicle density or total vehicle amount) with the corresponding threshold defined, to classify the binary congestion status or multilevel congestion severity.
 These factors can also be used to design rule-based models or to provide references for manual annotations.
 Furthermore, transfer learning, unsupervised learning, or self-supervised learning are also viable approaches.